Why buyers need buildings insurance before exchanging contracts

 What is buildings insurance?

-- Damage to the structure of a property, and sometimes damage to outdoor structures such as sheds or greenhouses, fences and gates.
+Buildings insurance (not to be confused with contents insurance) covers damage to the structure of a property, and sometimes damage to outdoor structures such as sheds or greenhouses, fences and gates.

 When does the buildings insurance become the buyer’s responsibility?

 The responsibility for insuring the property between exchange and completion is a grey area.
 However, the seller’s buildings insurance policy will be unlikely to cover you after contracts have exchanged.
 It is, therefore, standard practice for the buyer to ensure that buildings insurance is in place on the property at the point of exchange.

 Exchange of contracts is the point in the conveyancing process when the sale agreement becomes legally binding.

 In some circumstances, exchange and completion happen simultaneously.
 More often there is a gap of a week or two while the necessary funds are drawn down and various practicalities are ironed out.